hotchemi/hotchemi.github.io/content/post/meeting-etiquette.md

 As far as I've experienced, this is the key.
 The productivity of a meeting heavily depends on how much we've prepared and we'd never be constructive in a meeting without it.
 I've thought this is sort of obvious thing but come to realise most people tend to forget when having a hectic time.

-In any way, the following points are I basically carry out beforehand as a preparation.
+In any way, the following points are what I basically carry out beforehand as a preparation.

 - Prepare an agenda: the goal, what to discuss and associated context among other things.
 Hopefully prior to 24 hours.
 - Share the proceedings on Slack or email with its excerpt.
 The attendees can get to know whether they should attend to the meeting or not.
-Note that people are relatively passive when they're not an owner of something.
-That's why we need the excerpt.
+Note that people are relatively passive when they're not an owner of something and that's why we need the excerpt.

 ### Time management